nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 Subscription concept can be created or updated by sending an HTTP PUT or POST with the metadata sent as data to the URL `%CMR-ENDPOINT%/providers/<provider-id>/subscriptions/<native-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).

 If `native-id` is not specified in the request it will be generated.
-This is only supported for POST requests.

 ```
 curl -i -XPUT \